jintonic/geant4/README.md

 ## For End User

 Most of us are end users.
-All we need is a Geant4 application that has already been compiled for our operating system so that we can double click and run it.
+All we need is a Geant4 [application] that has already been compiled for our operating system so that we can double click and run it.
 Geant4 does provide many [example applications] to show its muscles.
 However, too many choices actually paralyze a poor end user.
 Which one shall we choose?!
 A reasonable choice would be the simplest one.
 However, the simplest Geant4 application example, [B1][], has very limited functionality.
-To adopt it for our specific applications, we, as end users, are forced to learn how to modify and compile a Geant4 example application, and become an application developer.
+To adopt it for our specific applications, we, as end users, are forced to learn how to modify and compile a Geant4 example [application], and become an [application developer].
 No wonder the first Geant4 User guide is for application developers instead of end users.

 [example applications]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Examples/examples.html
 [B1]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Examples/BasicCodes.html#exmpbasic-b1